 A Health Reimbursement Arrangement (HRA) is an account funded solely by an employer to help employees pay for health care expenses on a tax-free basis.
-The employer sets the parameters for the Health Reimbursement Accounts and unused dollars remain with the employer.
-HRAs are not portable- they do not follow the employee to new employment.
+The employer sets the parameters for the Health Reimbursement Accounts is to be used and unused dollars remain with the employer.
+A tremendous amount of originality is available to the employer when designing these plans.

 A Flexible Spending Account (FSA) allows an employee to set aside a portion of earnings to pay for qualified expenses on a pre-tax basis for themselves, their spouse and any tax dependents.
 The full annual amount of funding is available at the beginning of the plan year.
 Employers may also choose to contribute to the FSA under certain parameters.